AhmedElsherbini/Nasal_CST_quick_checker/README.md

 python get_cst.py -i example_rel-phyla-table.tsv
 ```

-The output is 3 files in output dir.
+The output in output folder (named rel-table) is 3 files in output dir.
 1, CSV file with each sample with it is predicted CST.
 2, CSV file with CST composition.
 3, barplot with the relative abundance of CST.

-Anyhow, an example of the output is attached.
+Anyhow, an example of the output folder (rel-table) is attached.

 ## Contributing